Data selection: at the interface of PDE-based inverse problem and randomized linear algebra: Randomized linear algebra techniques

 The key distinction from standard regression is the tensorized structure of $\mA$.
 In numerical setting of sketching, we focus on the finite but possibly large data space as $\Theta_C$.
-By~\eqref{eqn:linearization_general}, $\mA$ can be expressed columnwise as a Khatri–Rao product.
+By~ {\eqref{eq:summary_linearized}}, $\mA$ can be expressed columnwise product.
 Let